yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 No doubt, a Gotek drive is a modern replacement for old systems that still need native floppy drive access without the need to use rapidly ageing mechanical drives and floppy disks.

+In fact, I installed DOS 6.22 and WFW 3.11 through this floppy emulator by loading their install disk images through the USB drive.
+It saved me a lot of time and effort to write out the images to actual floppy disks.

 ## Internal Hardware

 Here is where the beef of this article starts to show. :)